Dawyck Botanic Garden

 Highlights include the Azalea Terrace, which offers a brightly coloured display in spring.
 One often-photographed feature is a Dutch bridge, overlooked by Douglas firs.
 Near the bridge is a small waterfall on Scrape Burn, where you can find snowdrops in spring.

 There are old larches and a Beech Walk offering excellent views to Dawyck House.
-The garden is decorated with Italian stonework commissioned by Sir John Naesmith, who once owned the garden.
+The garden is decorated with Italian stonework commissioned by Sir John Naesmith (or Naesmyth), who once owned the garden.
 Sir John is also responsible for the decorative urns that act as focal points throughout the gardens.

 Another feature is Dynamo Pond, created to provide water for a small-scale hydroelectric scheme that generated electricity for Dawyck House.
 Beside the pond is an ancient larch that is among the oldest trees in the garden.